Outpatient GI

 It helps regulate the pH of the duodenum by (1) inhibiting the secretion of gastric acid from the parietal cells of the stomach and (2) stimulating the production of bicarbonate from the ductal cells of the pancreas.

-A peptide hormone of the gastrointestinal system responsible for stimulating the digestion of fat and protein.
-It is released after a meal, aiding digestion and reduces appetite.
+Cholecystokinin (CCK) Small intestine (duodenum) CCK is a peptide hormone of the gastrointestinal system responsible for stimulating the digestion of fat and protein.
+It is released after a meal, aiding in digestion and reducing appetite.

 Secreted from the intestine on ingestion of glucose or nutrients to stimulate insulin secretion from pancreatic β cells.